haroldwongms/openshift-enterprise/README.md

 ### azuredeploy.Parameters.json File Explained

+1.  _artifactsLocation: URL for artifacts (json, scripts, etc.)
-1.  masterVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
+2.  masterVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
-2.  nodeVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
+3.  nodeVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
-3.  openshiftMasterHostName: Host name for the Master Node
+4.  openshiftClusterPrefix: Cluster Prefix applied to all nodes - master, infra and nodes
-4.  openshiftMasterPublicIpDnsLabelPrefix: A unique Public DNS name to reference the Master Node by
+5.  openshiftMasterPublicIpDnsLabelPrefix: A unique Public DNS name to reference the Master Node by
-5.  nodeLbPublicIpDnsLabelPrefix: A unique Public DNS name to reference the Node Load Balancer by.
+6.  nodeLbPublicIpDnsLabelPrefix: A unique Public DNS name to reference the Node Load Balancer by.
 Used to access deployed applications
-6.  nodePrefix: prefix to be prepended to create host names for the Nodes
 7.  nodeInstanceCount: Number of Nodes to deploy
+8.  dataDiskSize: Size of data disk to attach to nodes
-8.  adminUsername: Admin username for both OS login and OpenShift login
+9.  adminUsername: Admin username for both OS login and OpenShift login
-9.  adminPassword: Password for OpenShift login
+10.  openshiftPassword: Password for OpenShift login
-10. cloudAccessUsername: Your Cloud Access subscription user name
+11. cloudAccessUsername: Your Cloud Access subscription user name
-11. cloudAccessPassword: The password for your Cloud Access subscription
+12. cloudAccessPassword: The password for your Cloud Access subscription
-12. cloudAccessPoolId: The Pool ID that contains your RHEL and OpenShift subscriptions
+13. cloudAccessPoolId: The Pool ID that contains your RHEL and OpenShift subscriptions
-13. sshPublicKey: Copy your SSH Public Key here
+14. sshPublicKey: Copy your SSH Public Key here
-14. subscriptionId: Your Subscription ID<br/>
+15. subscriptionId: Your Subscription ID<br/>
     a.
 PowerShell: get-AzureAccount
 	b.
 Azure CLI: azure account show  - Field is ID
-15. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
+16. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
-16. keyVaultName: The name of the Key Vault you created
+17. keyVaultName: The name of the Key Vault you created
-17. keyVaultSecret: The Secret Name you used when creating the Secret
+18. keyVaultSecret: The Secret Name you used when creating the Secret
-18. defaultSubDomainType: This will either be xipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
+19. defaultSubDomainType: This will either be xipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
-19. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
+20. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
 If you selected xipio above, then this field will be ignored

 ## Deploy Template